NREL/tyche/docs/cheat-sheet.rst

   | Notes       | String     | Any            | Additional information defined by the user.
 Not used during Tyche calculations.        |
   +-------------+------------+----------------+----------------------------------------------------------------------------------------+

-The Variable “Cost” is a technology-wide lifetime cost, and as such may not be relevant within all decision contexts.
-The index value of "Cost" can be kept as "Cost".
-To fill in the Index values for the “Output” and “Metric” Variables, see the *designs* and the *indices* dataset.
+The Variable Cost is a technology-wide lifetime cost, and as such may not be relevant within all decision contexts.
+The Index of Cost can be simply Cost.
+The sets of Index values for the Output and Metric Variables should match the Output and Metric sets in both the *designs* and the *indices* datasets.

-**Mandatory data.** All the rows of Cost, Output and Metric are mandatory.
-In the rare case that there is no output or the user is uninterested in the cost, they can be ignored by entering None in the Index.
-Similarly atleast one metric is required as metrics are mandatory.
-If no metric is required in the study, it can filled up with None.
+**Mandatory data.** Every Index within the Cost, Output and Metric sets defined elsewhere in the input datasets should be included in the *results* dataset.